 If you’re interested in color inspiration and trends, then COLOURlovers is worth checking out.
 The community is made up of all kinds of people, gathered together under the common love of color.

 Instead of reaching out people, you might want to let them come to you by creating a blog.
-Blogging helps you get discovered on social media and establishes you as an authority.
-In other words, you’re creating your own social media presence and networking with people who are interested in your content.
+Blogging helps you get discovered on the internet and establishes you as an authority.
+In other words, you’re creating your own online presence and networking with people who are interested in your content.

 GETTING OUT THERE